COVID-19 (Coronavirus) Frequently Asked Questions

-Due to the ongoing Novel coronavirus (Covid-19) outbreak, SGSSS, with the help of the ESRC (UKRI), our HEI partners and collaborative partners, have put together the below frequently asked questions and answers, in order to provide guidance on how your ESRC-funded studentship or fellowship may be affected.
-If you have queries regarding how Covid-19 will affect your studies or fellowship in general, we ask that you consult your home institution in the first instance.
+Due to the ongoing Novel coronavirus COVID-19 outbreak, SGSSS, with the help of the ESRC (UKRI), our HEI partners and collaborative partners, have put together the below frequently asked questions and answers, in order to provide guidance on how your ESRC-funded studentship or fellowship may be affected.
+If you have queries regarding how COVID-19 will affect your studies or fellowship in general, we ask that you consult your home institution in the first instance.
+ESRC funded students should also refer to the latest UKRI announcements (last updated March 2021), our Open Letter to students (published in May 2020) and our email regarding the new UKRI policy (sent in June 2021).

 Should you have any additional questions not answered below, or if you believe information provided is now out-of-date (given the rapidly changing situation), please contact us via email on email@example.com.